 At age 72, I have been facing the challenges of Parkinson's disease for approximately 15 years.
 I try and remain positive.
 The future is unknown, and the present is what I do know.
 I am single and finding a person with Parkinson’s with similar interests and doing reasonably well has eluded me.

-I do believe in neuroplasticity and the ability of the brain to repair itself.
+I do believe in The brain’s ability to reorganize itself by forming new connections.
+This allows the brain to compensate for injury and disease and to respond to new situations and changes in the environment. and the ability of the brain to repair itself.
 I’ve had bouts of Temporary, involuntary inability to take a step or initiate movement., Abnormal, involuntary body movements that can appear as jerking, fidgeting, twisting and turning movements; frequently caused by dopaminergic medications to treat Parkinson’s., and tremors, but these experiences are sporadic.
 I continue to have an excellent care team that supports me.
 I would like to branch out and have more friends who are living with Parkinson’s.

 The two most significant members of my support team are my grandchildren, ages 9 and 7.
 Their love, support, knowledge, encouragement, caring, and sensitivity go far beyond what words can express.
 I am deeply grateful to have them in my journey.

 Footnote: When I was officially diagnosed, I was asked if I was depressed.
 I was stunned by the question.
 I came home and wrote how I felt.
 The following is exactly how I recorded my thoughts: “It turned out to be a beautiful spring day.
 We sat by the lake.
 Nature seems at rest and so was I. There was so much beauty, peace and serenity surrounding me I wanted to be wrapped in its gentle cloak and surrender myself to everything that was so good in my life.”